✍️ Editor’s take: Hidden fees and significant customer service tradeoffs make Faira a tough sell over other discount options.

 The Free version compares closest to a flat-fee MLS listing service.
 These companies give you access to a self-service portal that helps you list your home for sale by owner on the MLS — a service traditionally reserved for licensed real estate agents.

-Unlike most flat-fee MLS listing platforms, Faira Free doesn't charge any upfront fees.
+Flat-fee MLS services typically cost less than $500.
+Faira Free doesn't charge any upfront fees.
 But you will pay a 0.5% platform fee if your home sells.
 And if the transaction occurs off Faira's platform, you'll incur an additional 1% fee on top of that.

 Of the three tiers, Faira One is the most similar to other discount brokerage services that we've reviewed.
 Discount brokers provide customers with some or all of the services offered by a traditional real estate agent but usually offer a lower rate.

 With Faira One, you'll pay a 1% listing fee and a 0.5% platform fee — still lower than the typical 2.5-3% listing fee charged by traditional agents.
 However, at this level of service, your Faira agent will be 100% remote; they’ll handle paperwork and negotiations on your behalf but won’t visit your home.

 Faira Premium may cost MORE than a traditional realtor

 If you want in-person service, you'll have to pony up for Faira Premium.
 This package includes all of the services you'd typically find with a traditional real estate agent — plus access to the listing platform — and with a price point to match: 3%.
 Keep in mind that currently, Premium agents are serving only homes in the greater Seattle metro area.

 However, if dedicated, hands-on service and support is a top priority, it’s worth shopping around and comparing rates for a few traditional agents in your area.